 A 2022 study in the Journal of the American College of Cardiology measured US adults across five markers: blood glucose, cholesterol, blood pressure, waist circumference, and cardiovascular disease status.
 Only 6.8% hit optimal levels on all five.

 Ninety-three point two percent.
 Not sick in the way that sends you to an emergency room.
-Compromised in the way that dims your energy at 2pm, fogs your thinking during a hard conversation, shortens your patience with your kids.
-The kind of compromised you mistake for normal because everyone around you feels the same way.
+Compromised in the way that dims your capacity — the kind of compromised you have been living inside and calling "just how it is."

 When we first encountered this number, we printed it out and taped it to the wall.
 It reframed everything we had reported in this series.
 The institutional collapses.
 The economic shifts.
 The AI revolution.
 All of it happening inside a population where fewer than 7 in 100 people have bodies running at baseline.